koalatiapp/app/README.md

 ## Code of conduct

-Every contributor must respect our [code of conduct](https://docs.koalati.com/code-of-conduct).
+Every contributor must respect our [code of conduct](CODE_OF_CONDUCT.md).
 As a TL;DR: just don't be an ass.
 If you respect other people and watch your language, you're 99% of the way there.

 ---

 ## License

-Koalati is an open-source platform that is distributed with an MIT license.
+Koalati is an open-source platform that is distributed with an [MIT license](LICENSE).

-Tools and resources like FontAwesome 6 Pro are used with the appropriate license, and are not covered by the MIT license.
+When you contribute to Koalati's repositories, it is essential that you do not copy or reuse code from non-MIT licensed sources.

-For more information about Koalati's licensing, visit [the Licensing page](https://docs.koalati.com/docs/licensing) of our contributor documentation.
+Tools, packages and resources used by Koalati, such as FontAwesome 6 Pro, are used with the appropriate rights and license, and are not covered by this project's MIT license.